Dewayne Blackwell

 Dewayne L. Blackwell (September 17, 1936 – May 23, 2021) was an American songwriter active since the 1950s.
 His songs include "Mr. Blue", a 1959 hit for the Fleetwoods; "I'm Gonna Hire a Wino to Decorate Our Home", a 1982 hit for David Frizzell; and "Friends in Low Places", a 1990 hit for Garth Brooks.
 His songs have been recorded by the Everly Brothers, Roy Orbison and Bobby Vinton.

-He also wrote songs for movie soundtracks.
+He also wrote the title song for the 1982 Clint Eastwood film Honkytonk Man.
+The song was performed by Marty Robbins.

 Blackwell lived for a short time in Haines, Alaska, and also in Ajijic, Mexico for a few years.